Equivariant Floer cohomology for contactomorphisms of quotient spaces: PSS isomorphism and localization in Morse theory

 because the orientation line of a zero-dimensional space has a canonical generator (corresponding to the empty basis).
-Taking their tensor product with $1\in \mathbf{k}[[x]]$, and direct summing over such pairs $(q,y)$ produces an element in the complex $\mathrm{CM}_{\mathrm{eq}}(X_{\eta})$, see \S\ref{sec:defin-borel-equiv}, denoted by the symbol $1$.
+Taking their tensor product with $1\in \mathbf{k}[[x]]$, and direct summing over such pairs $(q,y)$ produces an element in the complex $\mathrm{CM}_{\mathrm{eq}}(P_{\eta})$, see \S\ref{sec:defin-borel-equiv}, denoted by the symbol $1$.

-\begin{lemma} The element $1$ satisfies $d_{eq}(1)=0$, and is preserved under continuation maps, and consequently induces an element in $\mathrm{HM}_{\mathrm{eq}}(W)$. \end{lemma} \begin{proof} The proof is based on two standard ideas in Morse theory: \begin{itemize} \item the sum of all local minima is a cycle, \item the continuation map from one Morse complex to another sends the sum of all local minima to the sum of all local minima. \end{itemize} The details are left to the reader. \end{proof}
+\begin{lemma} The element $1$ satisfies $d_{eq}(1)=0$, and is preserved under the continuation maps of \S\ref{sec:defin-morse-continuation map}. \end{lemma} \begin{proof} The proof is based on two standard ideas in Morse theory: \begin{itemize} \item the sum of all local minima is a cycle, \item the continuation map from one Morse complex to another sends the sum of all local minima to the sum of all local minima. \end{itemize} The details are left to the reader. \end{proof}